sadekbaroudi/vik/pcb/haptic/README.md

+# Haptic feedback module

+## Overview

+This is a VIK module made to house the [Pimoroni DRV2605L](https://shop.pimoroni.com/products/drv2605l-linear-actuator-haptic-breakout?variant=27859486867539) breakout board.

+## Fabrication an BOM

+For PCB fabrication, you can use the files in the production folder.

+* gerbers.zip - the file used to fabricate the pcb
+* bom.csv - used for PCBA.
+You can also use the part numbers in this file to look up the exact parts as [lcsc.com](https://lcsc.com)
+* positions.csv - used for PCBA

+Using the 3 files above, this has been tested at [jlcpcb.com](https://jlcpcb.com)

+## VIK module certification

 | Category                | Classification          | Response           |
 | ----------------------- | ----------------------- | ------------------ |
 | FPC connector           | Required                | :heavy_check_mark: |